FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

         // so that other services can sync with Firely Server.
 Note that this is only available for Firely Server
         // instances that use SQL server (2016 and newer) or MongoDb as a repository database.
         // It does not work in combination with SQLite.
-        // If you have configured MongoDB as backend, note that only replica sets and sharded cluster scenarios are supported in combination with PubSub.
+        // If you have configured MongoDB as a backend, note that only replica sets and sharded cluster scenarios are supported in combination with PubSub.
         "ResourceChangeNotifications": {
             "SendLightEvents": false, // If enabled, FS will send out events on changes.
 These events will not contain the complete resource
             "SendFullEvents": false, // If enabled, FS will send out events on changes.
 These events will contain the complete resource